Skip navigation

 Why is this medication prescribed?

-Brivaracetam injection is used alone and in combination with other medications to control partial onset seizures (seizures that involve only one part of the brain) in adults, children, and infants 1 month of age or older who cannot take oral medication.
+Brivaracetam injection is used to treat partial onset seizures (seizures that involve only one part of the brain) in people who cannot take oral medication.
 Brivaracetam is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

 How should this medicine be used?